torognes/swarm/README.md

 <a name="version1212"/>
 ### version 1.2.12 ###

-**swarm** 1.2.12 improves speed of new search strategy for d=1.
+**swarm** 1.2.12 improves speed of new search strategy for *d* = 1.

 <a name="version1211"/>
 ### version 1.2.11 ###

-**swarm** 1.2.11 corrects the number of differences reported in the break_swarms output.
+**swarm** 1.2.11 corrects the number of differences reported in the break swarms output.

 <a name="version1210"/>
 ### version 1.2.10 ###

-**swarm** 1.2.10 allows amplicon abundances to be specified using the usearch style in the sequence header (e.g. ">id;size=1") when the `-z` option is chosen.
-Also fixes the bad url shown in the previous version of swarm.
+**swarm** 1.2.10 allows amplicon abundances to be specified using the usearch style in the sequence header (e.g. `>id;size=1`) when the `-z` option is chosen.
+Also fixes the bad URL shown in the previous version of swarm.

 <a name="version129"/>
 ### version 1.2.9 ###

-**swarm** 1.2.9 includes a parallelized variant of the new search strategy for d=1.
+**swarm** 1.2.9 includes a parallelized variant of the new search strategy for *d* = 1.
 It seems to be fairly scalable up to about 16 threads for longer reads (~400bp), while up to about 8 threads for shorter reads (~150bp).
 Using about 50% more threads than available physical cores is recommended.
-This version also includes the d parameter in the beginning of the mothur-style output (e.g. swarm\_1).
+This version also includes the *d* parameter in the beginning of the mothur-style output (e.g., `swarm\_1`).
 Also, in the break_swarms output the real number of differences between the seed and the amplicon is indicated in the last column.